underscoreio/essential-scala/src/pages/objects/generics.md

 res20: (String, Int, Boolean) = (hi,1,true)
 ~~~

-We can define methods that accept tuples using this same syntax.
+We can define methods that accept tuples using this same syntax:

 ~~~ scala
 scala> def tuplized[A, B](in: (A, B)) = in._1